 Who owns the Venice Performing Arts Center?

-The Venice Performing Arts Center is owned by the Sarasota County School Board and managed by the Venice Institute for Performing Arts.
+The Venice Performing Arts Center is owned by the Sarasota County School District and is managed by the Venice Institute for Performing Arts.

 How many seats does the theatre have?

 The Venice Performing Arts Center seats 1,090 people.